What is phishing?

-Phishing is used by cybercriminals to obtain personal information in order to commit an identity theft.
+Phishing is a technique used by cybercriminals to obtain personal information in order to commit an identity theft.

 How to protect against phishing?